-- Level 3 option in the Music Studies; Music General Studies; Music Double Major major sequences
+- Level 3 option in the Music Studies; Music General Studies; Music major sequences

-- Students are able to (1) demonstrate effective musical leadership skills and techniques in a range of performance settings; (2) investigate and apply relevant performance practices for studied repertoire in conducted and unconducted ensemble performance; (3) demonstrate an understanding of psychological processes underlying communicative gesture in musical ensembles; (4) contribute to the development of a collaborative musical interpretation; (5) demonstrate development of these leadership techniques and outcomes while maintaining individual control and quality of performance in appropriate chamber music repertoire; and (6) contribute towards a peer-reflection process involving the student's own work and that of other students.
+Students are able to (1) demonstrate effective musical leadership skills and techniques in a range of performance settings; (2) apply performance practices for studied repertoire to conducted ensemble performance; (3) demonstrate an understanding of psychological processes underlying communicative gesture in musical ensembles; (4) contribute to the development of a collaborative musical interpretation; (5) demonstrate leadership techniques and outcomes as a conductor; and (6) contribute towards a peer-reflection process involving the student's own work and that of other students.

-- Indicative assessments in this unit are as follows: (1) a performance examination; (2) a workshop presentation and participation assessment; and (3) a written research project.
+Indicative assessments in this unit are as follows: (1) performance assessments and (2) written reflective essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 Or enrolled in the Music General Studies major

 - Advisable prior study